jrch507/jrch507.github.io/_pages/about.md

 Honors & Awards
 ======
+* 2022, Outstanding postdoctoral fellows of SUSTech President
-* 2021, xxx
+* 2021, Overseas Postdoctoral Talents of Guangdong Province
-* 2016-2018, xxx
+* 2020, Shenzhen Overseas High-Level Talents

 Academic Services
 ======
-* Reviewer of xxx and so on
+* Session chair of ICCRD and ICIMH
-* Reviewer of xxx and so on
+* Technical Committee Member of ICCRD, ICIMH, CCISP and so on
-* xxx
-* Program Committee Member, xxx